In the studio

 Who Can I Be Now?
 (1974-1976) book

 Despite rumours that Bowie and Lennon also recorded a version of ‘Let’s Twist Again’, it is unlikely to be genuine.
-An early mix featuring a flute part, thought to have been performed by Jean Fineberg, has appeared on bootleg recordings, but the part is likely to have been an overdub from another time.
+An early mix featuring a flute part, performed by Jean Fineberg, has appeared on bootleg recordings.

 My wife, May Pang, was there and tells me that those two tracks [‘Fame’ and ‘Across The Universe’] were all David and John recorded together.
 I’ve heard about this flute recording before and someone asked me if John Lennon played it.
 May informs me that John couldn’t play flute.
 I don’t know any more about this version.